heathercat123/cursedwindowsupgrades/README.md

 # cursedwindowsupgrades
 A comprehensive list on how to unlock a bunch of unintended Windows upgrade paths, bypassing artificial blocks. \
 While those update paths do work, **DO NOT USE THEM IF YOU HAVE IMPORTANT DATA ON YOUR MACHINE!** \
-Also, note that if your hardware cannot run the Windows version you are upgrading to **IT WILL NOT WORK**.
+Also, note that if your hardware cannot run the Windows version you are upgrading to, **IT WILL NOT WORK**.
 With that said, we can now begin: